chrisWolter/gopro_rename/README.md

 ~~5: start Programm directly via command line with a keyword~~

+6: Check if Hero 9 has new Naming and implement it

-6: Update the duration time frequently
+7: Update the duration time frequently

-7: Undo Renaming
+8: Undo Renaming

+9: Publish to NPM

 ## License